Today, we’re reviewing the Echanfit magnetic rowing machine. There are two versions of the machine, the R49, and R42, but they’re basically the same.

 - Basic monitor

 - Pivoting footrests (can be pro or con)

 According to Echanfit Customer Service, the warranty info is as follows:

 They also mentioned that customers can contact their customer service department at firstname.lastname@example.org.

 Echanfit Rower Price

 They are 3 really great options that many of my readers have enjoyed.
-They also have the same downsides of basic monitors and potentially having light resistance for experienced users.

 If you are looking for a different resistance type, like air resistance, then I would check out the Stamina Air Rower 1399.

 I hope you enjoyed my Enchanfit Rower review and please leave any comments or questions below!